Masked Autoencoders in 3D Point Cloud Representation Learning: Experimental Results

 We experiment with the completion of 3D point clouds, which is the pre-text task for our method.
 Our MAE3D pre-training can be implemented simply and effectively.
 First, we remove a part of the point cloud by the block masking strategy and use the remaining point cloud as the input of the Patch Embedding Module.
 Then we predict the latent representation of missing parts by MAE3D Transformers, and finally, fuse the patch-wise features into the global feature to generate the point cloud output using the Point Cloud Reconstruction Module.

-We visualize the results of our method in Figure \ref{fig:completion}.
+We visualize the results of our method in Figure \ref{fig:completion_all}.
 It can be found that the output point cloud can be reconstructed well by our method with only inputting a small part of points.
-However, certain details in the object can hardly be captured due to the limited input, e.g. in Figure \ref{fig:completion}, the long strips at the backrest of the chair are recovered as a surface.
+We also compare our method with some previous methods, like FoldingNet \cite{yang2018foldingnet} and PCN \cite{yuan2018pcn}, under the same settings.
+Since we do not have the test set in the pre-trained reconstruction task and should use the augmentation during the training stage, we provide the complete output and ground truth corresponding to the input of different transformations for each sample.
+Our MAE3D can accurately predict the masked patches, producing the best reconstructed point clouds among the compared methods.
+This confirms that our MAE3D Transformers can obtain better local features of the point cloud patches and therefore our Point Cloud Reconstruction Module can further output more accurate point clouds.

 We also calculate the Chamfer Distance of our MAE3D and some state-of-the-art (SOTA) methods, illustrated in Table \ref{table:completion}.
-To provide a fair comparison, we re-implement and then train two most relevant methods (FoldingNet \cite{yang2018foldingnet} and PCN \cite{yuan2018pcn}) with the same masking strategy and masking ratio, i.e. the input are the same.
+To provide a fair comparison, we re-implement and then train two most relevant methods (FoldingNet \cite{yang2018foldingnet} and PCN \cite{yuan2018pcn}) with the same masking strategy and masking ratio, i.e., the input are the same.
 It can be figured that our MAE3D can obtain the best results, which has the smallest error for the reconstructed output, and the pre-trained model also performs best in fine-tuning downstream task.
 In addition, we compared our MAE3D with Point-BERT \cite{yu2021pointbert}, and we use their reported results directly.
-It is worth mentioning that they input more points, i.e. a smaller masking ratio, and we still outperform them by $0.2\%$ on the downstream classification task.
+It is worth mentioning that they input more points, i.e., a smaller masking ratio, and we still outperform them by $0.2\%$ on the downstream classification task.